Robot Start-up In Cold Environments: Best Practice and Warm-up routines

 the robot under cold Enviroments

-Universal Robots joints use strain wave gear technology which are sealed, self-contained, and self-lubricated for the life of the product (no need to exchange or add grease).
-During normal operation, the lubrication gets naturally recirculated and distributed around the gears and bearings to keep the mechanical systems properly lubricated.
+Universal Robots joints use strain wave gear technology and are sealed, self-contained, and self-lubricated for the life of the product, with no need to exchange or add grease.
+During normal operation, the lubrication is naturally recirculated and distributed around the gears and bearings to keep the mechanical systems properly lubricated.
+The viscosity of the grease and the friction in the gears are affected by temperature, which is why it is recommended to power on the robot and perform slow movements until the robot warms up before increasing speed.

 Q&A Regarding Cold Environments